 In addition to assets and liabilities, the balance sheet and statement of net position will sometimes report a separate section for deferred outflows of resources and deferred inflows of resources.
 Deferred outflows of resources present a consumption of net assets by the government that is applicable to a future reporting period(s).
 Accordingly, deferred outflows related to pensions and deferred outflows related to OPEB are recognized as a deferred outflow in the Statement of Net Position.
-Deferred inflows of resources (revenue) until that time.
-Accordingly, deferred inflows related to pensions and deferred as a deferred inflows related to pensions and deferred inflows of resources (revenue) until that time.
-Accordingly, deferred inflows related to pensions and deferred inflows of resources in the Statement of Net Position.
-Deferred inflows related to OPEB are recognized as deferred inflows related to pensions and deferred inflows of resources (revenue) until that time.
+Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 Accordingly, deferred inflows related to pensions and deferred inflows related to OPEB are recognized as deferred inflows of resources in the Statement of Net Position.
 Deferred revenue, which arises only under a modified accrual basis of accounting that qualifies for reporting in this category, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from loans receivable.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.